 Packages have a way of arriving when you are not home.
 To help out, we are happy to accept parcels delivered by UPS, Fed-ex or any other delivery services on your behalf and kindly ask that all packages be picked up within 48 hours of them being delivered.

-While renter’s insurance is not a requirement of your residency at Brockton Apartments, we strongly encourage all of our residents to obtain renter’s insurance.
-It protects your personal property if anything happens, and can pay for any damage or loss to the apartment property.
-Like everyone at Brockton Apartments, you are responsible for damage or loss to apartment property, and your person caused by fire, vandalism, water damage, and other injurious acts or crime.
+Renter's Insurance is required of Brockton residents.
+It protects your personal property if anything happens, and may pay for any damage or loss to the apartment property.
+Like everyone at Brockton, you are responsible for damage or loss to apartment property, and your person caused by fire, vandalism, water damage, and other injurious acts or crime.
+Please contact the leasing office for more information.

 Emergency Services: 911